2.1.2 |

 sense which is more normative than descriptive.
 (Also the

-content of what was customarily called "morality" has been
+content of what is or was customarily called "morality" has been

 very exclusivistic, especially sexualistic.
 Yet, this is no